 If you’re sharing a bar of soap with family members living in the same household, it is easy to assume you will be sharing germs in other more significant ways aside from bar soap.

-However, using bar soap previoussly used by strangers could expose you to potentially harmful germs you haven’t encountered before, especially if that soap has been “sitting” in its own goo as it often tends to.
+However, using bar soap previously used by strangers could expose you to potentially harmful germs you haven’t encountered before, especially if that soap has been “sitting” in its own goo as it often tends to.

-Does using bar soap have certain benefits?
+Does use bar soap have certain benefits?

 People tend to scrub harder when they have a physical point of contact with the soap.
 Scrubbing correctly is vital in the effort to get the germs and bacteria off of the skin.
-It’s important people who use any type of soap scrub their hands correctly, according to the recommended movements.
+It’s important that people who use any type of soap scrub their hands correctly, according to the recommended movements.

 Is liquid soap better than bar soap?

-If people, for example the older generation, are used to their bar soap and that is what gets them to wash their hands more often – then we’re all for it!
+If people, for example, the older generation, are used to their bar soap, and that is what gets them to wash their hands more often – then we’re all for it!
 Anything that motivates hand hygiene is a good thing in our eyes.

-Liquid soap doesn’t hold the same risk of bacteria and infection, and can also come pre-frothed for maximum efficiency, as opposed to bar soap.
-It takes between one to two pumps of liquid soap to coat both hands evenly (a minimum of 0.7 ml), which means it is easier to calculate just how much soap you need and save valuable resources.
+Liquid soap doesn’t hold the same risk of bacteria and infection and can also come pre-frothed for maximum efficiency, as opposed to bar soap.
+It takes one to two pumps of liquid soap to coat both hands evenly (a minimum of 0.7 ml), which means it is easier to calculate just how much soap you need and save valuable resources.

-Still, the question of which one is better is a question of preference, and is individual, as each soap has its advantages.
+Still, the question of which one is better is a question of preference and is individual, as each soap has its advantages.